iva2k/pi-base/pi_base/README.md

 ### Build the RPI App

-Run `make.py` script on the host computer.
+Run `pi_base/make.py` script on the host computer.

 ### Upload the App to RPI

 Boot RPi with the created Mini-SD Card or the M2 SSD.

-Run `upload.sh` script from host computer (run `upload.cmd` script on Windows without bash.
-Note: `upload.cmd` is not maintained and lacks some latest features of `upload.sh`).
+Run `pi_base/upload.sh` script from host computer (run `pi_base/upload.cmd` script on Windows without bash.
+Note: `upload.cmd` is not maintained and lacks some latest features of `pi_base/upload.sh`).

 ### Install the App on RPI

 Login either in RPi console or via SSH as [ssh://pi@RPI.local](ssh://pi@RPI.local).
 If you entered a different hostname in the Raspberry Pi Imager, use that hostname.

-Run `/home/pi/pi-base/build/<site_id>/<project>/install.sh` (site_id is the short name of the Deployment Site it is built for by `make.py`).
+Run `/home/pi/pi-base/build/<site_id>/<project>/install.sh` (site_id is the short name of the Deployment Site it is built for by `pi_base/make.py`).
 It may take some time to download and install all the packages on the first run.
 Subsequent runs (e.g. while developing) will be faster.

 RPi is ready now.
 Power down the RPi and make necessary connections to the system (per the instructions in each project).

 ## Data Backend

-Test station backend connection currently uses `common/gd_service.py` to store backend files on GoogleDrive.
+As a backend, pi-base currently uses `common/gd_service.py` to store backend files on GoogleDrive.

 The connection details are determined by `*_secrets.json` file which is never commited to the git repo, but instead distributed by other secure means.
 It is included into build and also given to the tester app by `<project>/conf.yaml` files.